World Order/Series2/Volume 34/Issue 3/Text

 BIG IDEA[edit]

-Home “A” was placed on the site so that the “front” of the building faced the street, as are many homes in new subdivisions.
-This is a builder convention stemming from curb—appeal marketability.
-In the case of Home “A,” the convention deprives the prime living space in each unit access to quality solar orientation.
-Garages dominate
+Home "A" was placed on the site so that the "front" of the building faced the street, as are many homes in new subdivisions.
+This is a builder convention stemming from curb-appeal marketability.
+In the case of Home "A," the convention deprives the prime living space in each unit access to quality solar orientation.
+Garages dominate the south-facing portion of the duplex (see Fig. 3).

 STREET[edit]

-?:?:?— Street Tfééé FIG. 4.
 FIG. 5.
-HOME “A" FROM THE SIDEWALK HOME “A" AND THE SIDEWALK The street, when imagined only as a way for cars When the sidewalk is conceived merely as a path to get to the house, becomes a vacant and un— on the ground, its potential as a contributing Friendly space. feature of a rich neighborhood experience is greatly reduced.
+HOME "A" AND THE SIDEWALK When the sidewalk is conceived merely as a path on the ground, its potential as a contributing feature of a rich neighborhood experience is greatly reduced.

 effectively the connection was made-an approach that has been prevalent in subdivisions built during the last twenty-five years (see Fig. 4).
 In fact, most people who live in similar subdivisions enter their homes through the garage, using a digital keypad to open the overhead door.
 No attention is paid to the wholeness of the neighborhood.
 In terms of Alexander's First Fundamental Property LEVELS OF SCALE, the sizes of the centers present in Home "A" are either very large (street, driveway surface, garage doors, house facade) or quite small (blades of grass, six-inch siding, asphalt shingles, and light fixtures).
 Centers with sizes in between these two extremes are virtually nonexistent, causing the unity of the spatial fabric to fragment.